openfaas/faas-netes/HELM.md

 If you would like to enable asynchronous functions then use `--set async=true`.
 You can read more about asynchronous functions in the [OpenFaaS guides](https://github.com/openfaas/faas/tree/master/guide).

+By default you will have NodePorts available for each service such as the API gateway and Prometheus

-### Deploy with ingress
+### Deploy with an IngressController

-NOTE: you need ingress controller in your k8s cluster for ingress resources to have any effect.
+In order to make use of automatic ingress settings you will need an IngressController in your cluster such as Traefik or Nginx.

 Add `--set ingress.enabled` to enable ingress: